hollisterv/cs246/BirthdayDatabase/README.md

 # Overview
 This database was originally intended to make note of family members' birthdays and addresses.
-To keep their identity and personal information private, i have made fake information for the sake of practicing my new skills in PostgreSQL.
+To keep their identity and personal information private, I have made fake information for the sake of practicing my new skills in PostgreSQL.

-I have also added some stretch goals with joining two tables together, adding an aggregate function and adding dates and filtering by those dates. i have inlcuded pictures of the results of each new technique.
+I have also added some stretch goals with joining two tables together, adding an aggregate function and adding dates and filtering by those dates.
+I have inlcuded pictures of the results of each new technique.

 # Development Environent
 * visual Studio Code